 The Grand River Ranch

-Ranch owners have the use of all owners association amenities including:
+In addition to their private ranches, owners have access to the 1,000 acres of community property and the use of all owners association amenities including:

 - Grand River Lodge: A 7,000 sqft Grand River Lodge that provides full service overnight accommodations as well as a five star dining experience.
 The lodge is home to multiple guest suites, a media room, commercial kitchen, extensive bar, dining area, library, and comfortable living room.

-- Headquarters: The main headquarters at Grand River Ranch boasts an equestrian center complete with horse barn, riding arena, barn, and stalls as well as a nearby sporting clay range.
+- Headquarters: The main headquarters at Grand River Ranch boasts an equestrian center complete with horse barn with horses, tack, instructions, boarding capabilities, riding arena and stalls.
+The headquareters also boasts nearby championship sporting clays and rifle, .22, and pistol ranges.

 - On-Site Fishing: Members of Grand River Ranch have access to the 20+ acre stocked lake and the daytime use and overnight cabin, canoes, boat, dock, and fishing equipment shed.
 On the northern end of the property, members also have the choice of staying at two daytime use and overnight cabins along world class fly-fishing on 1.5 miles of blue ribbon tailwaters of Muddy Creek.